jmvrbanac/alchemize/docs/index.rst

 Alchemize is designed to be a simple serialization and deserialization library.
-The primary use-case for Alchemize is to allow for users to build REST clients using simple model mappings to construct models and generate requests.
+The primary use-case for Alchemize is to allow for users to quickly build REST clients using simple model mappings to transform data from Python objects to a serializable form and vice-versa.

 .. toctree::
    :maxdepth: 2